Aviation Expert Witness

 Airline pilot in FAA Part 121 operation, flying the 50-seat CRJ for Delta Airlines's Comair subsidiary.
 Operated from most of the busiest airports in the Northeast, including JFK, LGA, EWR, BOS, PHL, DCA, and IAD.

-More than 1000 hours of experience instructing airplane and helicopter students, training students to fly the Cirrus SR20 airplane and Robinson helicopters.
-Serve as Chief Pilot for an FAA Part 141 helicopter school.
-More than 3000 hours of total flying experience.
+More than 2000 hours of experience instructing airplane and helicopter students, training students to fly the Cirrus SR20 airplane and Robinson helicopters.
+Served as Chief Pilot for an FAA Part 141 helicopter school.
+Nearly 4000 hours of total flying experience.
 Experience flying in Mexico, Canada, the Caribbean, the U.K., France, Austria, Israel, Argentina, Panama, South Africa, and Namibia.

 Two trips to Alaska, one in a Diamond Star DA40 and one in an Cirrus SR20.
-Multiple coast-to-coast trips in Robinson R44 helicopters.
+Multiple coast-to-coast trips in Robinson R44 helicopters and as an instructor in the Cessna Mustang business jet.

 Started and managed a helicopter sightseeing operation in the Boston area.